Want to use events in software development? Here are 5 reasons why you should do it!

 You will also have deeper domain knowledge, since the pure existence of an event (with some metadata that can be attached easily, like the date and time this event was raised), will give you a strong understanding of some business facts.

-In case you use event sourcing, time-travel is also possible which is a pretty awesome feature!
+In case you use event sourcing, time-travel is also possible which is a pretty awesome feature! - Data analysis

 When you start storing your domain events, you will accumulate knowledge which is better than every sourvey you will ever do.